bsnes-emu/bsnes/docs/interface/higan-settings.md

     and 100% means only the right speaker produces sound.
-  - **Reverb** adds a slight reverberation effect to the emulated console's audio output, as though the console were in a tunnel or small room.
+  - **Reverb** adds a slight reverberation effect to the emulated console's audio output, as though you were playing the game in a tunnel or small room.

 Input
 =====

-This tab controls which PC inputs are used for which emulated controllers.
+This tab controls which PC inputs are mapped to which emulated controllers.
 The exact PC inputs that can be mapped depend on [the input driver](../guides/drivers.md#input).